aws-neuron/aws-neuron-sdk/release-notes/neuron-tools.md

 This documents lists the release notes for AWS Neuron tools.
 Neuron tools are used for debugging, profiling and gathering inferentia system information.

+# [1.0.4587.0]

+## Summary

+Minor bug fixes to neuron-top and neuron-ls.

+## Major New Features

+## Resolved Issues

+* neuron-top: now shows model name and uuid to help distinguish which model is consuming resources.
+Previously only showed model id.
+* neuron-ls: lists device memory size correctly in MB

+## Known Issues and Limitations

+## Other Notes

 # [1.0.4250.0]

 Date:  12/1/2019